Courses, Schedules, and Syllabi

 Instructor: Conrad C.

 This course is designed as a seminar to introduce students to the legislative process and the role of lobbyists in legislative advocacy and policymaking.
 The course will offer students a fundamental overview of the processes and steps for the enactment of legislation, the way legislative texts and legislative history are important, and the connection between lobbyists, legislation and the creation of public policy.
 In addition, students may be directly exposed to lawmaking in action by viewing or attending legislative hearings at the Oregon Legislature, the City Council, or County Commission meetings, potentially setting up meetings with state legislators/councilors/commissioners and interacting with lobbyists who advocate before the state legislature.
 Through practical exercises, students will develop skills in conducting policy analysis as background for lawmaking, drafting written testimony, and making oral presentations to legislative committees.
 This class is particularly appropriate for students who want to enhance their exposure policy and law making.
+YouTube video

 PPPM 510 Transportation Policy (4 credits, graded, CRN 24869)